Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Discussion

-An important avenue for future research involves exploring temporal variations in classroom interaction networks.
-Time-varying network approaches could effectively capture the evolution of interaction patterns throughout the instructional period, revealing how classroom dynamics change and develop over time.
-Such temporal analysis would illuminate whether the mediating effects of classroom interactions vary across different phases of the learning process, potentially yielding more nuanced insights into the dynamic nature of peer collaboration in the classroom and its impact on academic outcomes.
+Finally, an important avenue for future research involves exploring temporal variations in conversational interaction networks.
+Time-varying network approaches could effectively capture the evolution of interaction patterns throughout the observation period, revealing how conversational dynamics change and develop over time.
+Such temporal analysis would illuminate whether the mediating effects of interaction networks vary across different phases of the process under study, potentially yielding more nuanced insights into the dynamic nature of conversational networks across diverse research contexts.

-Our current analysis faces methodological constraints that limit causal interpretation.
-Specifically, our mediation model incorporates only a limited set of confounding variables, relying primarily on pre-test performance as the primary confounding adjustment.
-This methodological limitation likely violates the ``no omitted confounders'' assumption essential for robust causal mediation interpretation.
-The collection of more comprehensive demographic, socioeconomic, and contextual variables would enable stronger causal inference and substantially improve the validity of our mediation findings.

-In addition, our current approach employs a two-stage estimation procedure due to inherent identifiability constraints within AMEN model specifications.
-Specifically, the rotation and reflection non-identifiability properties that characterize latent space models prevent reliable joint estimation of network formation and mediation parameters within a single unified framework.
-This methodological constraint introduces potential uncertainty propagation issues that may affect the precision of our mediation effect estimates.